kjmerf/gbm/README.md

 This repo can be used to compute the likelihood that a given cyptocurrency reaches a target price on or before a target date.

-To run the program, you can use:
+To run the program, you can use something like:

 ```python3 src/main.py 2022-01-12-17 4000 ethereum```